 - 1. This ITS is valid only for the activities described in this opinion, and which have been authorized under section 101(a)(5) of the MMPA. - 2.
 The taking of western DPS Steller sea lion and Mexico DPS humpback whales shall be by incidental harassment only.
 The taking by serious injury or death is prohibited by and will result in the modification, suspension, or revocation of the ITS. - 3.
-The USACE and PR1 must implement and monitor the effectiveness of mitigation measures incorporated as part of the proposed authorization for the incidental taking of ESA-listed marine mammals pursuant to section 101(a)(5)(D) of the MMPA, as specified below.
-In addition, they must submit a report to NMFS AKR that evaluates the mitigation measures and reports the results of the monitoring program, as specified below.
+The ADOT&PF and PR1 must implement and monitor the effectiveness of mitigation measures incorporated as part of the proposed authorization for the incidental taking of ESA-listed marine mammals pursuant to section 101(a)(5)(D) of the MMPA, as specified below.
+In addition, they must submit a report to NMFS AKR that evaluates the mitigation measures and reports the results of the monitoring program, as specified below. - 4.
+As stated below in the Terms and Conditions, to implement the reasonable and prudent measures given here, the ADOT&PF and PR1 must ensure that any applicant or contractor adheres to all portions of the description of the action (Section 2.1 Proposed Action), especially mitigation and monitoring measures described in Section 2.1.4 of this opinion.